cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ## Add the fortune package to the Dockerfile

-Add the `fortune` package to the Docker image as follows:
+Add the `fortune` package to the Docker image by amending the Dockerfile as follows:

 ```dockerfile
 RUN apt-get update \